Consumer Medicine Information

 What FLOLAN looks like

-FLOLAN is a sterile white to off-white powder supplied with or without DILUENT in the following pack presentations:
+FLOLAN is a sterile white to off-white powder supplied with DILUENT in the following pack presentations:

 0.5 mg vial of epoprostenol with 2 vials of DILUENT and a filter.